NAME#

 Section [ebeam] defines details for the use of the E-beam system by the program.
 The section may contain the following keyworded lines:

 Hostname and optional port number the E-beam controller is listening to.
-Example: ebeam_host=ebeam:4944\ Default: ebeam_host=None
+Example: host=ebeam:4944\ Default: ebeam_host=None

 SECTION: [stem]#